scotato/goldilocks.design/src/content/projects/goldilocks-design/index.md

 ---

 ## Thoughts on the Web
-Goldilocks design is an experimental web design posts built with modern web technology.
+Goldilocks design is an experimental web design posts built with modern web tools.

-## Technology
+## Tools
 This website is designed in [Figma](http://figma.com/), written in [React](http://reactjs.org/), built with [Gatsby](https://www.gatsbyjs.org/), hosted on [Github](https://github.com/scotato/goldilocks.design), and deployed by [Netlify](https://www.netlify.com/).